victoriaehrlich/commodities-project/README.md

 - Column: `Crude` (price in $/barrel)
 - Source: Macrotrends - https://www.macrotrends.net/1369/crude-oil-price-history-chart

 ### Commodities.csv
 - Combined dataset used for reference

+### oil-gdp.csv
+- Columns: `Entity` (country name), `of_GDP` (oil rents as % of GDP)
+- Used by the bar chart to show the top 10 countries by oil rent share, 2021
+- Source: Our World in Data - https://ourworldindata.org/grapher/oil-rents-as-a-share-of-gdp

+### oil-all-years.csv
+- Extended oil price history, available for reference

 ---